Optimizing Context-Enhanced Relational Joins: Conclusion

-Instead of manual intermediate orchestration and system integration to combine and analyze multi-modal and context-rich data, involving different systems, data sources, and efficient operator reimplementation, we investigate how to extend traditional relational joins to support model-driven context with minimal system intrusions and build on top of existing judiciously modified abstractions.
+Data management systems support and simplify data processing with research and systems contributions and features such as transactions and concurrency control~\cite{zhang21, DBLP:conf/icde/KemperN11}, auto-tuning~\cite{pavlo17}, hardware-conscious implementations~\cite{DBLP:journals/pvldb/Neumann11, DBLP:journals/pvldb/ChrysogelosKAA19, DBLP:conf/cidr/NeumannF20, DBLP:journals/pvldb/KerstenLKNPB18, DBLP:conf/icde/ZukowskiWB12}, corresponding data structures~\cite{DBLP:conf/sigmod/IdreosZHKG18}, and query optimization with declarative interfaces to abstract out the system complexity from the end-user.
+Instead of manual intermediate orchestration and system integration to combine and analyze multi-modal and context-rich data involving different systems, data sources, and efficient operator reimplementation, we investigate how to extend traditional relational joins to support model-driven context with minimal system intrusions and build on top of existing judiciously modified abstractions.
 In particular, this means that the vectors are simply another data type over which expressions and operations can be defined.
 This makes index structures designed to store, maintain, and perform similarity search over tensors~\cite{DBLP:journals/tbd/JohnsonDJ21} compatible as physical access method options.
 Similarly, recent work has formulated traditional relational processing over tensors~\cite{DBLP:journals/corr/abs-2211-02753}, where tensor processing platforms are used as analytical RDBMS to benefit from existing implementation while transforming the relational data and operations into tensor representation.

 While there has been prior work to integrate model inference and learning with analytical engines~\cite{DBLP:conf/icde/LinWZDLC22, DBLP:journals/pvldb/HellersteinRSWFGNWFLK12}, our goal is complementary as we focus on how we can extend the relational model functionality with contextual data, as illustrated in \autoref{fig:motivation_solution}.
-Similarly, we expose co-optimization opportunities at logical, physical, and implementation levels and fine-grained system interactions~\cite{DBLP:conf/icde/SancaA23}.
+Similarly, we expose co-optimization opportunities at logical, physical, and implementation levels and fine-grained system interactions~\cite{DBLP:conf/icde/SancaA23}. \Rone{As vector databases are typically based on index structures~\cite{DBLP:conf/sigmod/WangYGJXLWGLXYY21}, in this work, we formulate our operator for both index-probes and scans, considering the relational attribute-driven selectivity of analytical queries~\cite{DBLP:conf/sigmod/KesterAI17}.}